cbg-ethz/SCITE/README.md

 	clang++ findBestTrees.cpp matrices.cpp mcmc.cpp output.cpp rand.cpp scoreTree.cpp treelist.cpp trees.cpp -o scite

 This writes a file named `scite`.
+With older compiler versions you may need to use the option `-std=c++11`.

 Assuming the sample data file dataKimSimon.csv is located in the same folder, `scite` can then be executed as follows

 	./scite -i dataKimSimon.csv -n 18 -m 58 -r 1 -l 900000 -g 1.25 -fd 6.04e-5 -ad 0.21545 0.21545 -cc 1.299164e-05